 A mental disorder or mental illness is a psychological pattern or anomaly, potentially reflected in behavior, that is generally associated with distress or disability, and which is not considered part of normal development of a person's culture.
 Mental disorders are generally defined by a combination of how a person feels, acts, thinks or perceives.
 This may be associated with particular regions or functions of the brain or the rest of the nervous system, often in a social context.

 How common are mental disorders during pregnancy?

-Psychiatric or mental disorders are not unusual in women of reproductive age but not increased because of pregnancy.
+Psychiatric or mental disorders are not unusual in women of reproductive age but they are not increased due to a pregnancy.
 Pregnancy per se is not associated with an increased risk of the most prevalent mental disorders, although the risk of major depressive disorder may be increased during the postpartum period.
 In one study, the prevalence of major depressive episodes (MDE) was 12.4% or 1 in 8 pregnant women.

 Can mental health issues be treated during pregnancy?

-Most mental health issues can be treated successfully and safely in pregnancy.
+Most mental health issues can be treated successfully and safely during pregnancy.
 Your doctor can make a diagnosis and treat you effectively most often with medications.
-If you are effectively being treated prior to pregnancy, you should not stop your medication without first talking to your doctors.
-Stopping a medication you need just because you are pregnant and without your doctor's approval may worsen your condition to a point which can be harmful to you or the baby.
+If you are being treated effectively prior to your pregnancy, do not stop taking your medications without talking to your doctor.
+Stopping a medication because you are pregnant and without a doctor's approval can be harmful to both you and your baby.